leighmacdonald/Ocelot/README.md

 Ocelot is a BitTorrent tracker written in C++ for the [Gazelle](http://whatcd.github.io/Gazelle/) project.
 It supports requests over TCP and can only track IPv4 peers.

+  This is a WIP fork to integrate cmake and postgres over autotools and mysql.
+This is *not* meant to be a direct drop in replacement on a Gazelle based site as it will also require changes, which i will not be doing or be going over at all since i am not interested in gazelle itself.

 ## Ocelot Compile-time Dependencies

 * [GCC/G++](http://gcc.gnu.org/) (4.7+ required; 4.8.1+ recommended)